 How Much Fiber in Hemp Seed?

 This is the good news.
 Whole hemp seed has a whopping 16.8 grams of fiber in a 56g serving.
 Eat a couple of hand fulls of whole seed and, voila, your minimum daily requirement of fiber.
 Even better news?
-Add some hemp flour to your baking, 50 grams contains 21 grams of fibre, 42% of hemp flour is fiber!!!
+Add some hemp flour to your baking, 50 grams contains 21 grams of fiber, 42% of hemp flour is fiber!!!
 Add protein powder to your smoothies or even make yourself some power bars with it and for every 30 grams you get 15.5 grams of protein and 6 grams of fiber.
 Truly excellent.

 Hemp is also proven to support heart, brain and eye health.
 It is the perfect omega 3:6 balance and contains 20 amino acids 9 of which the body can’t produce.